+'''

+excludeTriggers: array

-excludeEvents: array of strings
+of strings

+'''

-(Instance and schema copy utilities only) Exclude the named events from the copy.
-Names of events must be qualified with a valid schema name, and quoted with the backtick character if needed.
+(All copy utilities) Exclude the named triggers from the copy.
+Names of triggers must be qualified with a valid schema name and table name (schema.table.trigger), and quoted with the backtick character if needed.
+You can exclude all triggers for a specific table by specifying a schema name and table name with this option (schema.table).

-includeEvents: array of strings
+includeTriggers: array of strings

-(Instance and schema copy utilities only) Include only the named events in the copy.
-Event names must be qualified with a valid schema name, and quoted with the backtick character if needed.
+(All copy utilities) Include only the named triggers in the copy.
+Names of triggers must be qualified with a valid schema name and table name (schema.table.trigger), and quoted with the backtick character if needed.
+You can include all triggers for a specific table by specifying a schema name and table name with this option (schema.table).